janiteja/TrafficSign-Classifier/Writeup.md

 ##### Code in cell 10

-I read that grayscale images perform well in classification in LeNet5 paper.
-So I Converted images to grayscale.
+I first started my training with color images and obtained test accuracies between 85 to 90%.
+Then I converted images to grayscale to see if it helps.
+Moreover, I read that grayscale images perform well on digits classification in LeNet5 paper.
 [Reference](http://stackoverflow.com/questions/12201577/how-can-i-convert-an-rgb-image-into-grayscale-in-python)
+For digits classification, color is not so important because they can be identified independent of color.
+For traffic sign classification, the network might also learn to classify independent of color because we have few colors such as red, blue and yellow.
+After experimentation I noticed that the network's performance improved 4 to 5 percent with gray images.

+Labels are encoded to one-hot format using tensorflow 'onehot' function.
+Defined in cell 16.

 I knew that mean normalization will improve the contrast and it can help the network to generalize better.
 So I applied mean normalization.
 But I later noticed that the network could not learn much with mean normalized data.
 So I proceeded with gray images for training. <br />